apache/pekko-http/docs/src/main/paradox/common/timeouts.md

 # Timeouts

-Akka HTTP comes with a variety of built-in timeout mechanisms to protect your servers from malicious attacks or programming mistakes.
+Apache Pekko HTTP comes with a variety of built-in timeout mechanisms to protect your servers from malicious attacks or programming mistakes.
 Some of these are simply configuration options (which may be overridden in code) while others are left to the streaming APIs and are easily implementable as patterns in user-code directly.